 UNM Department of Africana Studies

-UNM President Garnett Stokes said the initiative, previously called Afro Studies Program, is UNM’s first ethnic studies research program.
+UNM President Garnett Stokes said the initiative, previously called the Afro Studies Program, is UNM’s first ethnic studies research program.
 Created in 1970 by students, faculty, and staff, it remains one of the nation’s oldest Black studies programs.

 UNM African American Student Services